letientai299/letientai299.github.io/en/_posts/2016-06-21-learn-xtext-part-0.md

 ------

 As development on mentioned project stop, I move on, and no longer work on Xtext.
-The reason: after first working prototype, customer say that they need some time to evaluate it.
-Then they took the code, and never come back.
-It's fine.
-I just feel sad that once again, I don't have chance to learn in depth in a technology.
-After all, Xtext is nice to know.
+The end user is not ready yet to give up on Excel test spec and using a scripting language instead.

 ----------------------------------------------------------------------
 <br>